MiniZinc/libminizinc/en/modelling.rst

   start with an alphabetic character.
 Thus ``myName_2`` is a valid identifier.
 MiniZinc
-  *keywords* are not allowed to be used as identifier names, they are listed in :ref:`sec-keywords`.
+  *keywords* are not allowed to be used as identifier names, they are listed in :ref:`spec-identifiers`.
   Neither are MiniZinc *operators* allowed to be used as identifier names;
-  they are listed in :ref:`sec-operators`.
+  they are listed in :ref:`spec-Operators`.

 MiniZinc carefully
 distinguishes between the two kinds of model variables: